viam-modules/lorawan/README.md

 | app_s_key | string | yes | Application Session Key (16 bytes in hex) Used to decrypt uplink messages.
 Default can normally be found on the node's datasheet or box. |
 | network_s_key | string | yes | Network Session Key (16 bytes in hex) Used to decypt uplink messages.
 Default can normally be found on the node's datasheet or box. |

-## Configure your milesight sensor: `viam:lorawan:milesight-ct101` or `viam:lorawan:milesight-em10-tilt`
+## Configure your milesight sensor

 Example OTAA node configuration: